phipsgabler/soft-computing-final/README.md

 ## Data

-The `data` folder contains the following three data sets from the UCI Machine Learning Repository:
+The `data` folder contains the following three data sets from the UCI Machine Learning Repository, which are used for evaluation in the paper:

 - [Glass identification](https://archive.ics.uci.edu/ml/datasets/glass+identification)
 - [Ionosphere](https://archive.ics.uci.edu/ml/datasets/ionosphere)